ocalvet/flutter_animations_tutorial/README.md

-# flutter_animations_tutorial
+# Flutter Animation Tutorial

-This project is created to explorer different animtions in fluttre.
+This project explores how to use animations in flutter

-## Getting Started

-To get started make sure to follow the instructions on the flutter page.
-Once your environment is set up run `$ flutter run`